Schwarltz/Schwarltz/README.md

 - I'm currently a Software Engineering Undergraduate student at UNSW, Sydney.
 - A lot of my experience comes from web development using ReactJS.
-- I'm interested in full stack web development and hacking things together using scripts.
+- I'm interested in full stack web development and hacking random things together.
 - 📫 Email me at [henryhowork622@gmail.com](mailto:henryhowork622@gmail.com).